top of page

 2022

-In association with the Georgian Society for East Yorkshire, the Historic Towns Trust publishes an Historical Map of Beverly.
+In association with the Georgian Society for East Yorkshire, the Historic Towns Trust publishes an Historical Map of Beverley.
 In the 14th century the town was one of the most populous and prosperous in Britain.
 This prosperity came from the cloth trade, tanning and brickmaking as well as the markets and fairs, and the many pilgrims who flocked to the shrine of St John of Beverley.

 This full-colour map is based on a digitised OS map of Beverley of about 1908, with its medieval, Georgian and Victorian past overlain and important buildings picked out.
 The Trust is reunited with three of the authors of the Trust's successful Historical Map of Hull for the publication.